 To this end, CEPF is supporting civil society efforts to analyze development policies, plans and programs, evaluate their impact on biodiversity, communities and livelihoods, and propose alternative development scenarios and appropriate mitigating measures where needed (Investment Priority 6.1).
 CEPF is also supporting efforts to integrate the biodiversity and ecosystem service values of priority corridors into government land-use and development plans at all levels and promote effective implementation and monitoring of these plans (Investment Priority 6.2), and to develop protocols and demonstration projects for ecological restoration that improve the biodiversity performance of government programs in the forestry and other natural resource sectors (Investment Priority 6.3).
 These initiatives are being assisted by efforts to engage the media as a tool to increase awareness and inform public debate on mainstreaming biodiversity into development planning (Investment Priority 6.4).
-As well as seeking to influence public policy and development planning, CEPF investment under this strategic direction also aims to promote update of biodiversity-friendly practices by the private sector, by piloting models for biodiversity-friendly production, including certification and eco-labelling (Investment Priority 6.5), and integrating the biodiversity and ecosystem service values of priority corridors into financial decision making by governments, private investors and development banks (Investment Priority 6.6).
+As well as seeking to influence public policy and development planning, CEPF investment under this strategic direction also aims to promote update of biodiversity-friendly practices by the private sector, by piloting models for biodiversity-friendly production, including certification and eco-labelling (Investment Priority 6.5) and integrating the biodiversity and ecosystem service values of priority corridors into financial decision making by governments, private investors and development banks (Investment Priority 6.6).

-Twenty-four large grants and eight small grants have been contracted under Strategic Direction 6, with two more small grants in the pipeline.
-These 34 grants aim to mainstream biodiversity into 14 development plans, policies and programs, spread across three of the four priority corridors identified in the ecosystem profile plus Myanmar.
+Twenty-five large grants and nine small grants have been contracted under Strategic Direction 6, with one more small grant in the pipeline.
+These 35 grants aim to mainstream biodiversity into 16 development plans, policies and programs, spread across three of the four priority corridors identified in the ecosystem profile plus Myanmar.
 The one priority corridor that is not addressed by any of these grants is Hainan Mountains.
-Very few suitable applications have been received from this corridor to date, with most interest coming from organizations based elsewhere in China but with limited local presence.
-This is in spite of targeted efforts by the RIT to reach out to local civil society groups on Hainan island.
+Very few suitable applications were received from this corridor, with most interest coming from organizations based elsewhere in China but with limited local presence, despite efforts by the RIT to reach out to local civil society on Hainan island.
 With hindsight, it may have been over-ambitious to include Hainan Mountains as a priority corridor for CEPF investment, and a more limited program of outreach and capacity building to local civil society organizations there may have been more appropriate.
-Nevertheless, the grant portfolio under Strategic Direction 6 addresses all six investment priorities, while all targets in the portfolio logframe are on target to be met (Annex 1).
+Nevertheless, the grant portfolio under Strategic Direction 6 addresses all six investment priorities, while all targets in the portfolio logframe either have been met or are expected to be met (Annex 1).